 Upon a sale, taxable exchange, or other taxable disposition of our Class A common stock or warrants, a U.S. holder generally will recognize capital gain or loss in an amount equal to the difference between the amount realized and the U.S. holder's adjusted tax basis in the shares of our Class A common stock or warrants.
 Any such capital gain or loss generally will be long-term capital gain or loss if the U.S. holder's holding period for shares of our Class A common stock or warrants so disposed of exceeds one year.
-Long-term capital gains recognized by non-corporate U.S. holders will be eligible to be taxed at reduced rates.
+Long-term capital gains recognized by non-corporate U.S. holder's holding be eligible to be taxed at reduced rates.
 The deductibility of capital losses is subject to limitations.
-Generally, the amount of gain or loss recognized by a U.S. holder is an amount equal to the difference between (i) the sum of the amount of cash and the fair market value of any property received in such disposition and (ii) the U.S. holder's adjusted tax basis in its Class A common stock or warrants of or warrants of or short or warrants of the sum of the amount of cash and the fair market value of any property received in such disposition and (ii) the U.S.
+Generally, the amount of gain or loss recognized by a U.S. holder is an amount equal to the difference between (i) the sum of the amount of cash and the fair market value of any property received in such disposition and (ii) the U.S. holder's adjusted tax basis in its Class A common stock or warrants of or warrants of our class A.